atomjump/medimage-co-nz-content-only/developer-guide.md

 The ‘master’ branch has the latest server that includes the add-on capability.

 Server add-ons can be written in any language, and are run off the command-line as an external process.
 These are run after certain events within the main server.
 Note: NodeJS is the only guaranteed language to exist on all installations of MedImage Server, so this is the preferred language for add-ons, but it is not a requirement.
 With NodeJS, you can also embed your add-on modules directly into the main MedImage server (>= ver 1.3.3), so this gives a large performance improvement.
-On Windows, the server has version 4.2.6 of NodeJS.
+On Windows, the MedImage server (< 1.8.4) has version 4.2.6 of NodeJS, but the MedImage Server version >= 1.8.4 uses NodeJS 14.17.1.

 An add-on exists in the /addons/ folder in a MedImage Server installation ( >= ver 0.8.1).
 In this folder is a config.json file, which should be written to as your add-on’s installation occurs, with your add-on’s new event entries.
 A customer may have other add-ons already installed, so it is best not to overwrite this file.
 Here is a sample add-ons config.json: